lukmanr/CLVPipelines/README.md

 | quantity | integer |
 | unit_price | float |

 The dataset used in the tutorial is based onf the publicly available [Online Retail Data Set](http://archive.ics.uci.edu/ml/datasets/Online+Retail) from the UCI Machine Learning Repository.
-The preprocessed version of
+The original dataset was preprocessed to conform to the above schema and uploaded to a public GCP bucket as `gs://clv-datasets/transactions/transactions.cv`.